 - A Bereaved family shouldn’t be visited or gifted if they had the funeral less than a month, as this is said to be unlucky (bringing more funerals in the coming year).

-- 8 & 6: Eight is seen as one of the lucky numbers according to the Chinese culture.
-So next time you receive eight items, or a money within the ranges of 8, consider it a gesture of goodwill.
+- 8 & 6: Eight is seen as one of the lucky numbers according to Chinese culture.
+So next time you receive eight items or money within the ranges of 8, consider it a gesture of goodwill.
 Six is regarded as a blessing for smoothness and problem free advances.

 - Keep records of how much money/gifts received.
 Some might give unmarked envelopes, so you need to write up the names of the givers because you will need to reciprocate later with similar value.